 Signed, Enda C'Malley Chartered Engineer, Tel: 0863567851 Significant Further Information on Planning File Reference No. 197640 at Carrowmanagh.
-Oughteard Under Planning File Reference No. 197640 planning permasion for the construction of a two stores of the planning permasion for the construction of a two stores of the planning permasion of the construction of a two stores of the planning application has been requested see works at Claim Road, Carrowmanagh, Oughterard, Co., Galway Significant further information in respect of this planning application has been requested by Galway County Council to include a Flood Ray stanning application may be inspected at the offices of the Planning Authority at the Planning office, Galway dump office, Galway dump office planning office house, 90 dam to 4 00pm Monday to Finday (Wednesday 100 or mot 4 00pm Ination to the application may be made in writing to the planning authority may sufficient or payment of a see of e20 00.
-The planning authority may grant permission subject to or without conditions, or may refuse to grant permission.
+Oughteard Under Planning File Reference No. 197640 planning permasion for the construction of a two stores of the planning permasion for the construction of a two stores of the construction of a two stores of the planning permasion for the construction of a two stores of the planning permasion of the construction of a two stores of the planning application has been requested see works at Claim Road, Carrowmanagh, Oughterard, Co., Galway Significant further information in respect of this planning application has been requested by Galway County Council to include a Flood Ray stanning application may be inspected at the offices of the Planning Authority at the Planning Office, Galway Gunty Council, County Hall, Prospect Hid, Calway during office house 900am to 4 00pm Monday to Finday (Wednesday 1000 am to 4 00pm La submission or observation in relation to the application may be made in writing to the planning suthority may sufficient or payment of a see of e20 00.
+The planning suthority may permission subject to or without conditions, or may refuse to grant permission.